DataFrameReader — Loading Data From External Data Sources

 format(source: String): DataFrameReader |

-to use appropriate source
+You use format to configure DataFrameReader to use appropriate source format.

 Supported data formats: